Rule-Beating

 Goodhart’s Law and Campbell’s Law

-- Campbell’s Law: “The more any quantitative social indicator is used for social decision-making, the more subject it will be to corruption pressures and the more apt it will be to distort and corrupt the social processes it is meant to monitor.”
+- Campbell’s Law: “The more any quantitative social indicator is used for social decision-making, the more subject it will be to corruption pressures.”

 Rule-Beating vs. Seeking the Wrong Goal